Paulo Victor (footballer, born 1996)

 Paulo Victor Rodrigues de Souza, known as Paulo Victor (born 22 March 1996) is a Brazilian football player.
-He plays for FC Langenegg.
+He played for FC Langenegg.

+Currently he plays for FC Lustenau in the 3rd league of Austria.

 Club career

 He made his Austrian Football First League debut for SC Austria Lustenau on 21 July 2017 in a game against Floridsdorfer AC and scored twice after coming on as a half-time substitute.